GameFoundry/bsf/Documentation/Manuals/plugins.md

  - Importers - Importers that handle conversion of some third party resource format into an engine-ready format.
  - Physics - Runs the physics simulation.
  - Renderer - Determines how is the scene displayed (lighting, shadows, post-processing, etc.).
- - Rendering API - Wrappers for render APIs like DirectX, OpenGL or Vulkan.
+ - Rendering backend - Wrappers for render APIs like DirectX, OpenGL or Vulkan.

 You can choose which plugins are loaded on **Application** start-up, by filling out the @ref bs::START_UP_DESC "START_UP_DESC" structure.